kingparra/hpfp/21_-_traversable/notes.rst

   ·∾ :type sequenceA
   sequenceA :: (Traversable t, Applicative f) => t (f a) -> f (t a)

-It doesn't by itself allow you to apply any function to the ``a`` value inside the structure; it only flips the layers of structure around.
+``sequenceA`` doesn't allow you to apply any function to the ``a`` value inside the structure by itself; it only flips the layers of structure around.

 An experiment in GHCi::

   ·∾ :doc sequenceA
    Evaluate each action in the structure from left to right, and collect the results.
 For a version that ignores the results see 'Data.Foldable.sequenceA_'.

   ·∾ :{
    ⋮ sequenceA [ putStrLn "one" >> getLine